Notargets/gocfd/documentation/burgers3d-design.md

 ## Extensions to Navier-Stokes

-This Burger’s equation solver demonstrates key capabilities needed for Navier-Stokes:
+This Burger's equation solver demonstrates key capabilities needed for Navier-Stokes:

 1. **Flux Formulation**: The conservation form with flux derivatives directly extends to the convective terms in Navier-Stokes
-1. **Face Corrections**: The flux correction approach handles discontinuous solutions needed for compressible flows
+2. **Face Corrections**: The flux correction approach handles discontinuous solutions needed for compressible flows
-1. **Partition Parallel**: The infrastructure supports the computational intensity of 3D Navier-Stokes
+3. **Partition Parallel**: The infrastructure supports the computational intensity of 3D Navier-Stokes
-1. **Geometric Flexibility**: Unstructured tetrahedral meshes handle complex geometries
+4. **Geometric Flexibility**: Unstructured tetrahedral meshes handle complex geometries

 The main additions for Navier-Stokes will be: